Our 2015 season will feature five showstopping performances of Bizet's Carmen, between Thursday 25th June 2015 and Thrusday 2nd July 2015.

 Nevill Holt Opera is thrilled to be surrounded by the stunning sculpture collection belonging to our host David Ross, featuring some of the most exciting artists working in Britain today.
 We look foward to including further information on the collection in your official Nevill Holt Opera festival programme, on sale throughout the festival 2015.

 If you are a keen garden enthusiast, please make time to enjoy the beautiful gardens and views of Nevill Holt Hall.
-Esther and Zeb, the gardeners at Nevill Holt, have work with Rupert Golby (twice a gold medalist at Chelsea), year round, to realise both short and long term goals for the style and substance the beautiful gardens.
+Esther and Zeb, the gardeners at Nevill Holt, work with Rupert Golby (twice a gold medalist at Chelsea), year round, to realise both short and long term goals for the style and substance the beautiful gardens.
 Make sure you don't miss the walled Kitchen garden and the beautifully symetrical Italian garden which features a sculpture by Anthony Gormley.

 The patrons of Nevill Holt are encouraged to wear black tie for their visit, with either long or short dresses for women.
 We take pride in hositng an event for which people really dress up.
 For the Sunday Matinee the dress code is slightly more relaxed, and we love to see family groups at this event.
-Men are expected to wear a tie.
+Men are politely requested to wear a tie.

 We would love to be able to rely on the summer months to bring us nothing but blue skies.
 This, however, just isn't the case.
 Please remember to bring something to keep you warm and dry.

-The afternoon you spend at Nevill Holt will mostly be on grassy lawns so please take this into consideration choosing footwear.
+The afternoon you spend at Nevill Holt will mostly be on grassy lawns so please take this into consideration when choosing footwear.

 In case of rain, The Stable Block Theatre is totally waterproof, as are the marquee and pavilion tents.
 We will do our best to accommodate all picnickers should the heavens open.